Vizonex/CyStub/README.md

 I'll be asking some folks I know from one of the python discord servers for feedback as well since I was able to get some guidence from them with winloop.

+I video will be out likely tomrrroww about why I'm making this compiler as well as attempt to inspire people come and give me some assistance...